hamza-Algohary/java-syllabus-for-educators/syllabus.md

     - range-based for loop
     - Enums
     - Recursion
-    - Lambdas
+    - Runnable & Lambdas
     - Multi-line strings
 - Simple Design Tips and Tricks (To be embedded in the project)
     - Avoid big methods, break big methods into shorter methods.
     - Singletons are a thing, because everything in java has to be in a class.

-# Must know APIs
+- Must know APIs
     - File I/O
         - `FileInputStream` , `FileOutputStream` or a better way.
         - Using `FileOutputStream` with `PrintWriter`.
         - Using `FileInputStream` with `Scanner`.
     - Text Parsing
         - Parsing `String` with `Scanner`
     - `Math`
     - `StringBuilder`
     - Collections

-# APIs Worth mentioning
+- Good To Know APIs
     - DateTime
     - FileSytem
     - Preferences
     - Networking

-# More Topics
+- Deeper Topics
     - `Object`
     - Generics
-Program: Writing our own ArrayList
+    - Program: Writing our own ArrayList
--Reflection
+    - Reflection

-# Additional Topics
+- Side Topics
     - Overview of other programming languages.
     - Using terminal.
     - Compiling code from command line.
     - Build systems
     - Git.

-# Nice to go through

-# Addititional Topics
+- Discussion Topics
     - Compilers in general.
     - Obstables for writing once run everywhere (in general sense, not in java sense.)
     - Comparison between Python, Java and C++ compilation models.
     - Memory Management and the point of garbage collection.
     - Binary & 2's complement.
-# Concepts
-## From Keywords
-- Access Modifiers
-- Abstract Classes
-- Inheritance & Polymorphism
-- Interfaces
-- Final for members and classes
-- Static members
-- Serialization
-- Threads Synchronization
-- Marking methods as throwers
-- Booleans
-- Numerical Data Types
-- char
-- void functions
-- arrays
-- types sizes
-- classes
-- Enums
-- Packages
-- Type inference
-- Conditionals
-- Loops
-- Exceptions
-- return values and types
-- this
-- super
-- true, false
-- uninitialized references
-- importing local or standard library packages
-- Instantiation
-## Others
-- constructors
-- getters and setters (encapsulation)
-- method overloading
-- Arrays
-- Multi-D arrays
-- methods
-- Packages
-- Casting, upcasting and down casting
-- Generics
-- Anonymous Classes
-- Recursion
-- passing by value?
-- Custom Objects in set and map keys
-- Complex Data Structures
-- Lambdas
-## APIs
-### Classes
-- String
-    - `+`
-    - `get()`
-    - `charAt()`
-    - `size()`
-    - `replace()`
-    - multi-line strings
-    - escape sequences
-- System.out
-    - print()
-    - println()
-- Scanner
-    - `next()`
-    - `nextInt()`
-    - `nextChar()`
-    - `nextFloat()`
-    - `next*()`
-- LinkedList
-- ArrayList
-- HashMap
-- HashSet
-- Math
-    - mathematical functions
-    - `random()`
-- StringBuilder
-- Object
-    - `toString()`
-    - `equals()`
-- *Files I/O*

-### Interfaces
-- Set
-- Map
-- Runnable
-- Iterables

-### Topics
-- DateTime
-- FileSytem
-- Preferences
-- Networking

-### Advanced Topics
-- Threads

-## Theoretical Topics
-- Compilers in general
-- Approaches to creating cross platform languages
-    - Challenges to cross platform development
-        - Instruction sets & CPU architecures